Skip to main content

 The release is also useful where the tenancy has involved a letting agent: the release can confirm that the agent's role has ended and that any claims against the landlord in connection with the agent's management of the property are also released.

-This Release should not be used to compromise an employee's statutory employment rights in the employment context, which requires a statutory settlement agreement under section 203 of the Employment Rights Act 1996.
+The United Kingdom Release of Liability for Tenancy (England & Wales) Release should not be used to compromise an employee's statutory employment rights in the employment context, which requires a statutory settlement agreement under section 203 of the Employment Rights Act 1996.
 It is also not a substitute for formal legal proceedings where the parties are unable to reach agreement, in which case the tenant or landlord should seek advice from a solicitor or apply to the relevant deposit scheme's adjudication service.

 What to Include in Your Release of Liability for Tenancy (England & Wales)